Junagadh: Under the Mughal Empire

 In 1525, Khengar was succeeded by his son Noghan.
 Tatarkhan Ghori had now become almost independent.
 In his time Jam Raval conquered Halar and built Navanagar.
 In 1551, Noghan was succeeded by his son Shrisingh, who lived till 1586.
 During this time, Tatarkhan Ghori died and was succeeded by his son Aminkhan Ghori.
-In his time, Akbar conquered Gujarat, although Sorath yet remained independent under the Ghori rule.
+In his time, Akbar conquered Gujarat, although Sorath remained independent under the Ghori rule.
 The exact date of Tatarkhan Ghori's death is not known; but from the mention of Aminkhan as his successor, it must have been from about 1570 to 1575.
 On the return of Emperor Akbar to Agra in 1573, after the defeat and death of Muhammad Husain Mirzah and Ikhtiyar ul Mulk, he gave orders that Sorath should be conquered from Aminkhan Ghori.
 Vazir Khan attempted it but was unequal to the task.
 Great confusion existed now in Sorath.
 The Moghal conquest of Gujarat, the collapse of the power of the Gujarat Sultans, the encroachments of the Jam, and the assumption of independence by the Ghori all augmented the confusion afterwards increased by the escape of Sultan Muzaffar in 1583 and subsequent partisan warfare.

 During these disturbances Amin Khan Ghori and his son Daulat Khan Ghori espoused the cause of Muzafar, as did the Jam and Loma Khuman of Kherdi.
 The exact date of Amin Khan Ghori's death is not known but it was about 1589–90.
 Raizada Khengar also warmly espoused Mnzafar's side.
 After the siege and capture of Junagadh in 1591–92 by Naurang Khan, Syad Kasim, and Gnjar Khan; Khengar was dismissed to his estate of Sil Bagasra, and the Raizada ceased to rule at Junagadh.
 Daulat Khan Ghori died of his wounds during the siege, and henceforth Junagadh became the seat of the imperial faujdars (garrison commanders) of Sorath in subordination to the imperial viceroy at Ahmedabad.